BartOtten/routex/docs/COMPARISON.md

 | **Conn Plugs**       | Yes                          | No                                               | No  |
 | **Liveview Hooks**   | Yes                          | No                                               | No  |

-In summary, each routing solution brings valuable capabilities to the table.

-**Phoenix Router** offers a reliable, built-in option for standard routing needs.

-**Cldr Routes** provides a specialized approach for multilingual URL management within the Cldr ecosystem.

-**Routex** stands out with its dependency free, customizable, and extension-driven approach—making it a versatile choice for those who require more than the basics and those not (yet) willing to add Cldr to their project.

 <sub>
 Routex can be configured to shim original Phoenix functionality (for example: `~p` and `url/2`) or mimic Cldr Routes using the [Cldr adapter extension](https://hexdocs.pm/routex/Routex.Extension.Cldr.html).
 </sub>

+## Conclusion

+In summary, each routing solution brings valuable capabilities to the table.

+**Phoenix Router** offers a reliable, built-in option for standard routing needs.

+**Cldr Routes** is primarily designed to extend the capabilities of the `Cldr` library, focusing on localization and internationalization.
+It provides compile-time translations for route paths using `Gettext`, enabling users to navigate applications using localized terms.
+However, the tight integration with `Cldr` and `Gettext` libraries imposes certain limitations on customization and flexibility.

+**Routex**, on the other hand, offers a more flexible and extensible architecture that not only matches the internationalization and localization features of Cldr Routes but goes beyond.
+Routex includes all the features provided by Cldr Routes and adds additional functionalities without the need for workarounds.
+Its modular approach allows developers to incorporate only the components necessary for their specific use case, making it a comprehensive solution for advanced routing needs.